Esri/arcade-expressions/dashboard_data/HavingClause(SerialChart).md

-This data expression can be used to mimic the SQL ```HAVING``` clause which filters aggregated data.
+This data expression can be used to mimic the SQL ```HAVING``` clause which filters on aggregated data.

 ```
 var fs= FeatureSetByPortalItem(Portal('https://www.arcgis.com'),'f8492125f78445b284751ced4e9d6573',0,['Waterbody_Type','Rainfall'],false);